renaldyh27/Capstone-Website/docs/capstone.markdown

 ### Model Accuracies

 The plot below shows the performance of each individual gradient boosting binary classification model within our binary relevance model.
 The plot contains the overall accuracy, the macro-average, and micro-average area under the curve (AUC’s) for the model's receiver operating characteristic (ROC) curves.
-The overall accuracy measured the proportion of samples the model correctly predicted diseases for.
-The AUCs essentially measure our classifier’s ability to discriminate between positive and negative samples by measuring the true positive rate when given a decision threshold.
-The macro-average AUC is calculated by calculating the AUC for each class and then averaging the AUC overall the classes.
-The micro-average AUC is calculated by averaging across each sample, which essentially means that it uses every sample prediction to calculate the overall AUC.

 ![Model Performance](/uploads/img/performance_metrics_seaborn.png)

 As we can see by the results, the average overall accuracy of the models was about 60.9% and all the AUC’s are above 50% which means that every model performed better than random chance.
 Obesity and diabetes were the best performing models with an accuracy of about 67% and 69%, micro-average of about 70% and 73%, and macro-average of about 51% and 61%, respectively.
 The big difference between micro and macro-average AUC’s of the obesity model indicates that the model performs better on the majority class than on the minority class, which indicates that we may need to do more pre-processing to improve the results.

-In addition to more pre-processing, it’s possible that different choices of classifiers or models could be implemented to improve our task performance.
+It’s possible that different choices of classifiers or models could be implemented to improve our task performance.
 As seen in the PERMANOVA test, there are significant and obvious differences between the metabolic diseases when looking at samples with only one disease.
 However, because the majority of our samples have multiple diseases, it is reasonable to assume the microbiome features would look very differently, requiring models or special inputs that recognize the how having multiple diseases can impact the features and vice versa.